iFameGG/StreetSegmentation/README.md

 <font size="4">A lot of the images/masks have a very high resolution, with a mean resolution of around 4k.
 This would take up a lot of resources and I don't have the resources to store many images at this resolution.
 The comprimise I decided on was to resize all the images to 512x512.
 It would allow me to fit 6000 image and mask pairs into my training set.
-Moreover, the testing and training sets will have 1000 images each.</font>
+Moreover, the testing and validation sets will have 1000 images each.</font>

 ## Mask Versions